 If you ever need money in a pinch to cover some unexpected expense, you may look at borrowing from your 401(k) as an option — if getting financing elsewhere isn’t possible.

-A 401(k) is an employer-sponsored retirement savings plan that lets you set aside pre-tax dollars from your paycheck to help fund your years after you stop working.
+A 401(k) is an employer-sponsored retirement savings plan that lets you set aside pre-tax dollars (or after-tax dollars if you have a Roth 401(k)) from your paycheck to help fund your years after you stop working.
 And while personal finance pros don’t recommend raiding your retirement plan for cash if you can avoid it, one major way to tap your 401(k) plan is through a 401(k) loan.

 What is a 401(k) loan?